bluedata-katacoda/katacoda-scenarios/HDP_upgrade_scenario/finish.md

-You have successfully completed the scenario for upgrading CDH image using an already existing image!!
+You have successfully completed the scenario for upgrading HDP image using an already existing image!!